An intervention specialist license in Ohio qualifies you to teach children in grades K-12 with mild to moderate disabilities.

-Coursework in the Intervention Specialist program is the same for mild-moderate and moderate-intensive licenses.
-Candidates can choose to apply for a single or dual license in both mild to moderate and moderate to intensive need for intervention.
+• Coursework is the same for both the mild-moderate and moderate-intensive licenses and you can choose to apply for a single or dual license.

 Full-time faculty, all of whom are trained, licensed and experienced intervention specialists themselves, serve as academic advisors to students in the undergraduate licensure programs you choose.
 Your advisor will meet with you regularly to advise on coursework and to monitor your progress throughout the program.